iJCLEE/BSOD-Error-0xc000021a-fix-guide-/How to fix BSOD Error "0xc000021a > Boot critical file is corrupt.".md

 ./> Unfortunately, despite the steps taken thus far, the file corruptions persist.

-./> I will continue to update this guide until I find a complete solution to remove all the corrupted files causing this BSOD.
+./> I identified the issues — I discovered a corrupted Windows update hiding in the downloaded Windows update folder.
+I resolved it by deleting all the corrupted Windows update files, then proceeded to redownload the Windows update.
+After that, I successfully updated my laptop, and now everything is working perfectly!

 ./> If you have any questions or need assistance understanding this guide, feel free to leave a comment or reach out to me directly for support.